nikitardn/Portfolio/README.md

 ### SOFIA
 SOFIA is airborne telescope developed by NASA and DLR.
 During the mechanical design course at EPFL we were tasked to develop a new system for the telescope.
 Our mechanism had to support the secondary mirror, while allowing it to quickly oscillate around two axis.
 All of this needed to be done without any friction and as such, the system used flexure joints.
 The final report is provided.

+### Reinforcement Learning for Spacebok
+Semester Project at RSL, ETH.
+Investigate the ability of deep learning models to learn the dynamics of the legged robot ANYmal.
+The main objective of such learned models would be to use them in model-based deep RL methods, potentially allowing to train without a simulator.

+### Reinforcement Learning for Spacebok
+Master Thesis in the Robotic System's Lab (RSL) at ETH.
+Investigate and implement deep reinforcement learning technics for attitude control of a legged robot in low-gravity environment solely using its limbs.
+Ongoing